Our Board of Directors

 Bobby has been attending CBC since 1994, serving as a teacher and song leader.
 While he doesn’t work a particular week at this point, he usually gets to be at camp for some of every week since he is the “local” board member.

 Bobby and his wife, Bonnie, have been married since 1991.
-Bonnie serves as head counselor for Week 6 and Winter Camp.
+Bonnie has served as head counselor for Week 6 and Winter Camp.
 Bobby has served as CBC’s treasurer since 2001.
 Keeping the bills paid means camp is a year-round event for him!
 Bobby is the Young Adult Minister at Jericho church of Christ in Mocksville, NC.
-He has been an optometrist for 31 years practicing just down the road from CBC in Salisbury, NC.
+He has been an optometrist for 31 years, practicing just down the road from CBC in Salisbury, NC.
 This has allowed him to be of service for a few camper and staff eye emergencies and broken glasses through the years.

 Joseph Hodge

 “Every time I attended camp as a camper, I went in knowing I was going to walk out having grown as a person, as a Christian, and in my relationships.
 What particularly stood out to me were the off-campus service opportunities that 6th Week provided to us.
-Dennis Conner and his staff always challenged us as campers to "walk the walk" and get outside our comfort zones rather than incubate ourselves from the world around us.
+Dennis Conner and his staff always challenged us as campers to "walk the walk" and get outside our comfort zones rather than insulate ourselves from the world around us.
 CBC ultimately isn't about the week you attend, but what you do to make the world a better place in the time subsequent to your attendance.
 CBC, specifically Week 2 and Week 6, were incredibly formative to who I am today.”

 Joseph and his wife, Julie, have been married since 2016 and have 2 children who attend CBC as pre-campers.
 His dad was also a volunteer at Week 2 throughout his time as a camper.
 Joseph attends North Raleigh Church of Christ and works for First Citizens Bank as an environmental risk manager, ensuring that environmental liability and costs are minimized in the bank’s collateral portfolio.